-TorGuard delivers above average speeds because of over 5000 servers spread across 50 countries.
+TorGuard delivers above-average speeds because of over 3000 servers spread across 50 countries.

-IPVanish also provides above average speeds.
+IPVanish also provides above-average speeds.
 However, the service has fewer servers.
-The service only boasts of over 1100 servers across over 60 countries.
-This factor makes it lag behind other VPNs such as TorGuard and ExpressVPN.
+The service only boasts of over 1400 servers across over 50 countries.

 On the upside, IPVanish has a large pool of IP addresses, more than 44000 to be exact putting it ahead of all the other services.
 From the speed tests we have conducted, IPVanish had average download speeds of 44 Mbps and upload speeds of 6 Mbps in New York, while TorGuard reached download speeds of 89 Mbps and upload speeds of 32 Mbps in the same locations.